 I tell you sincerely, we spent more money to figure out how to sunset one platform.
 We purchased more software in order to get rid of others.
-It’s been a long process of untangling a mess of wires, that ultimately we didn’t have the skill or drive to maintain in the face of cheaper, easier options that only did what we needed them to.
+It was a long process of untangling a mess of wires that ultimately, at the time, we didn’t have the skill in-house to maintain in the face of cheaper, easier options that only did what we needed them to.

 Getting in over your head is no fun

 The point of the story?
 Over-investing didn’t just lead to paying for features we didn’t want, need, or use.
-It also alienated teammates, created unhealthy competition that resulted in a greater software footprint, demanded the need for technology champions to learn and maintain the software (which was nearly a full-time job for two or more people), and put pressure on account leaders to sell access to technology that many customers weren’t ready for or just plain didn’t need.
+It also created friction between teammates and unhealthy competition that resulted in a greater software footprint, demanded the need for technology champions to learn and maintain the software (which was nearly a full-time job for two or more people).

 You risk a similar experience when over-investing in software.
 It’s a great idea to be mindful of how a software solution can expand, if and when you need it to, either through other tools within the platform, an app or integration marketplace, or other means.
 It’s a bad idea to pay for those expansions now, before you need them.